yoember/yoember.github.io/index.md

       'connect-src': "'self' wss://*.firebaseio.com https://*.googleapis.com"
     },

     EmberENV: {
       FEATURES: { ...
 ```

 Please note, that Firebase closes the database by default, you have to manually add permissions.
 Please read [this section on Firebase website](https://firebase.google.com/docs/database/security/quickstart).

 Change your database to public, so we don't have to implement authentication in this stage.
-To do this, Navigate to your Firebase Console, select your new app, click "Database" from the left menu and click on "Rules" tab.
+To do this, navigate to your Firebase Console, select your new app, click "Database" from the left menu and click on "Rules" tab.
 Change the content in the rules editor to read:

 ```json
 {